CtrlK

 Troubleshooting

 Never re-flag issues that Vale or Dale already catch.
-Never respond with anything beyond the assessment line and output table.
+Never respond with anything beyond the assessment line, the output table, and the soft-reminder notes defined in the Output section above.

 Repository